parthpromact/node-assignment-2/Readme.md

 # Node JS User Login, Register and Chat Service

 This is a Node JS based user login, register and chat service.
 It uses Express JS as the web framework and Prisma as the ORM tool.
+It also uses Socket.IO for real-time messaging.

 ## Features